Prioritize your courses for admission to become a candidate in a Harvard Extension School degree program as soon as possible!

 Academic Resource Center

-The Academic Resource Center (ARC) at Harvard University provides subject-matter peer tutoring and individual academic coaching to a limited number of degree candidates and Premedical Program participants on a referral basis.
-Talk to your academic advisor.
+The Academic Resource Center (ARC) at Harvard University provides subject-matter peer tutoring and individual academic coaching to a limited number of admitted degree candidates and Premedical Program participants on a referral basis.
+For more information, talk to your academic advisor or refer to the ARC Information sheet.

 The Harvard i-lab is the central component of the Harvard Innovation Labs, a cross-disciplinary ecosystem for the Harvard community to explore innovation and entrepreneurship.
-It consists of the i-lab for current Harvard students and the Life Lab, a wet lab for student- and faculty-led life science ventures.
-The i-lab provides resources including advising and supportive community to help Harvard students move their startup ideas forward.
+It consists of the Student i-lab Membership for current degree-seeking Harvard students, the Life Lab, a wet lab for student- and faculty-led life science ventures, and Launch Lab X GEO for alumni-founded ventures in the pre-seed to seed stage.
+The Student i-lab Membership provides advising and subject-matter experts to help Harvard students move their startup ideas forward.

 Athletics, Dining, and Student Employment